bartbutenaers/node-red-contrib-blockly/README.md

 + Specify whether **comments** can be added to blocks in the workspace.
 + Specify whether the 4 **zoom** icons need to to be displayed in the workspace.
 + Specify whether a **backpack** icon need to be be displayed in the workspace.
 + Customize the toolbox **categories** to fit your needs.
 CAUTION: this is only for advanced users and need to be done with care!!
 When this checkbox is activated, the "Categories" tabsheet will become enabled.
+See [wiki](https://github.com/bartbutenaers/node-red-contrib-blockly/wiki/Customizing-the-toolbox).
 + Specify the **language** that needs to be used in the blocks in the workspace.
 + Specify the location of the **toolbox**, relative to the workspace.
 + Specify the **renderer**, which determines how the blocks need to be drawn.